 Statement on Creation and Natural Science

-Students, who come to EMU, bring a variety of viewpoints and questions.
+Students who come to EMU bring a variety of viewpoints and questions.
 “Did nature originate itself?”
 “If God created, how did that happen?”
-“When did the universe begin?How old is the earth?”
+“When did the universe begin?”
+“How old is the earth?”
 “What is the relationship between Christian faith and natural science?”
-“What is my place within Gods creation?”
-In response as a Christian university, we commit ourselves to accomplish four important tasks:
+“What is my place within Gods Creation?”
+“What is my responsibility as a steward of God’s Creation?”
+Overall, there is a wide variety of positions regarding potential conflicts and paths to reconciliation between faith and science among our students.
+In response, as a Christian university, we commit ourselves to accomplish five important tasks:

-- (1) We teach that God created and sustains the cosmos, even while we speculate with interest on the method God used to originate stars, black holes, ferns, pine trees, trilobites, dinosaurs, duckbill platypuses, humans, viruses, etc.
+1. We teach that God created and sustains the Cosmos, even while we speculate with interest on the method God uses to create.

-- (3) We show how Christians in the past and today have variously incorporated their Christian faith and their scientific knowledge.However, we do not insist that our students adopt any specific point of view about this blending.
+4. We show how Christians in the past and today have variously incorporated their Christian faith and their scientific knowledge and understanding.
+We do not insist that our students adopt any specific point of view about this blending.